 The housemate is able to privately speak to the Wellbeing Team, and Residential Compliance Manager, who both visit the home weekly.
-These homes adults are also available by phone if their housemate wishes to speak to them on a day when they're not in the home.
+The home's adults are also available by phone if the housemate wishes to speak to them on a day when they're not in the home.
 As they visit weekly, the housemates will have the opportunity to build trusting relationships with them.
-As these homes adults are external to those providing the direct support to them, they may feel more at ease in being able to raise any concerns they would like addressed.
+As these home's adults are external to those providing the direct support to them, they may feel more at ease in being able to raise any concerns they would like addressed.